vinithmundhra/sc_wifi/doc/api.rst

 within that file.

 ``XTCP_CLIENT_BUF_SIZE``
        The buffer size used for incoming packets.
-Default is 1472.
+Default is 1200.

-``XTCP_MAX_RECEIVE_SIZE``
-       The maximum receive size used for incoming packets.
-Default is 1000.

 Data Structures/Types
 +++++++++++++++++++++